- 1. The Requirement

 Click here to view the history of this requirement: SWE-017 History

 Key: - Applicable | - Not Applicable

-This requirement is to ensure that project personnel receive necessary training in project selected software tools, programming languages, techniques, and methodologies to develop quality work products.
+This requirement is to ensure that project personnel receives the necessary training in project selected software tools, programming languages, techniques, and methodologies to develop quality work products.
 Furthermore, the system under development typically has aspects that need to be thoroughly understood by software personnel.
-The development and use of a controlled training plan ensures that the skills and expertise required by a project are available when they are needed.
+The development and use of a controlled training plan ensure that the skills and expertise required by a project are available when they are needed.